-Atti is a leader and advocate with over 10 years of experience as a nonprofit CEO.
-Throughout her career, Atti experienced the biased and unjust challenges of raising philanthropic dollars in the U.S. for a locally-led, community-centered African organization.
-As the AVFund’s Africa-based co-CEO, she is focused on supporting the personal and organizational growth of African visionaries and their innovative impact ideas.
+Atti Worku is a leader and advocate with over 15 years of experience as a nonprofit CEO.
+As African Collaborative’s co-CEO, she is focused on supporting the growth of local organizations in Africa and the innovative impact ideas of their leaders.

 Power imbalances and donor pressure to grow too fast can hinder African-led organizations’ long-term success and sustainability.
 Together, we can abolish the traditional scale formula and achieve higher impact.
 “Growth…